spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ## Cart page

-On the *Cart* page, a merchant relation is displayed for each product.
+On the *Cart* page, a merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.

 ![Cart page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/cart-merchant-relations.png)